The Commonplace

 0.24

 Institutional inertia, fragmented governance structures, limited technical capacity, and weak data stewardship impede scale‑up of AI systems in the public sector.
-Adoption Rate negative high ability to scale AI systems / scale‑up rate
+Adoption Rate negative ability to scale AI systems / scale‑up rate

 n=103